A brief introduction to BCCO

 Chorus size

-Presently, masking is optional at our rehearsals and concerts.
+Presently, masking is optional at our rehearsals and concerts (most singers these days participate unmasked).
 We monitor Covid levels in the Bay Area – particularly via wastewater data – to estimate the amount of Covid in our community.
-Our goal is to prevent our events from being the source of spread to others, as Long Covid remains a concern even while mortality an hospitalization have become rare.
-If Covid levels rise above a threshold, we could re-impose a masking requirement.
-Meanwhile, we open all the windows in the sanctuary where we rehearse, so bring a sweater!
+Our goal is to prevent our events from being the source of spread to others.
+Should Covid levels rise above a threshold, we could re-impose a masking requirement.
+Meanwhile, to reduce spread of respiratory diseases generally, we open all windows in the sanctuary where we rehearse, so bring a sweater!

 Scroll to Top